Values Seminar Series

 Monthly Values Seminars

 We invite you to join us for a FREE monthly discussion of anything and everything about values.
-Seminars are held on the first Tuesday of every month, commencing at 17.00 WST (Australia).
+Seminars are held on the second Tuesday of every month, commencing at 17.00 WST (Australia).
 Please register your interest here and we will provide you with a link to join the Zoom meeting.

 Report release: “What do we value?
 How values influence everyday behaviour”